 top of page

-9th Grade Reading Extension Unit
+9th Grade Choice Reading Unit

 As part of my graduate program, we had to take a YA lit class which made me happy and sad.
 Happy because there are so many amazing YA lit books out there.
 Sad because...I couldn't figure out how I was supposed to squeeze them into a school year.
 I have tried a few different ways of trying to integrate YA lit into class, which you will see iterations of in a few different posts, but this particular year, I carved out time during "testing season" to give students time to read YA lit book (or other classics, if they wanted) that connected to the classics we had studied as part of the class.
 Testing season was the perfect time to give kids time and flexibility to read because the normal school day is all crazy and I never have a full class of kids.